 - The Outlook Identity or one of its parent folders is added to the Privacy tab in Spotlight.

-- The Microsoft User Data folder is not placed under the ~/Documents folder.
+- The Microsoft User Data folder is not located under the ~/Documents folder.

 To resolve this issue, follow these steps:

-- If you recently created a new Outlook Identity or a new account, or if you recently imported new data such as from a PST or OLM file, Spotlight indexing may not be complete.
+- If you recently created a new Outlook Identity or a new account, or if you recently imported new data from a source such as a PST or OLM file, Spotlight indexing may not be complete.
 In this case, Outlook displays a "No Results" message.
-In this scenario, wait for indexing to finish, and then search again.
+To resolve this issue, wait for indexing to finish, and then search again.

-- Make sure that your Identity name has no special characters, such as a front slash (/) character.
+- Make sure that your Identity name has no special characters, such as the slash mark (/).
 To view your Identity names in the Microsoft Database Utility, hold down the Option key, and then click the Outlook icon.
 If the Identity name contains a special character, follow these steps to change the Identity name:

 - Open the following Office 2011 Identities folder: